-1. Actuarial cost methods - In my opinion, there are only two texts listed in the Joint Board syllabus that are worth using for this topic.
-These are the Aitken text (A Problem Solving Approach to Pension Funding and Valuation), and the Farrimond/Mayer text (Actuarial Cost Methods, A Review).
-The more useful of the two is the Farrimond/Mayer text (note that I contributed my old exam solutions to this text).
-Each text provides at least a brief description of the funding methods as well as many examples.
-The Farrimond/Mayer text provides solutions to all old EA-1B exams (the old cost method exams from 1984 - 2000).
-Note that the text itself contains solutions to the 1984 - 1997 exams.
-(This text is currently out of print, but is available for free download at www.asppa.org.
-Search for "actuarial cost methods" to find the link to the pdf file.)
-Nearly all problems contained in the Aitken and the Farrimond/Mayer texts are still valid questions, although most only apply to multiemployer plans.
+1. Actuarial cost methods - In my opinion, the best text that is worth using for this topic is an out of print text, Actuarial Cost Methods, A Review, by Farrimond/Mayer.
+This text provides solutions to old EA-1B exams from 1984 - 1997, plus a few original questions.
+It is organized by cost method, allowing a lot of practice on each method.
+(Although the text is currently out of print, it is available for free download at www.asppa.org/news-resources/researchwhitepapers/actuarial-cost-methods-review-3rd-edition-1999.)
+Nearly all problems contained in the Farrimond/Mayer text are still valid questions.
 I would also read Section 3 of Revenue Procedure 2000-40.
 This procedure concerns automatic approvals for a change in funding method, and section 3 describes in detail how the approved methods work.
 This will cover most of the methods tested on the exam, and is the only IRS-published descriptions of the methods.
 Note that cost methods are tested to a lesser extent than prior to the 2007 exam, since they only apply to multiemployer plans beginning with the 2008 plan year (although the cost methods could be used to determine a recommended contribution to single employer plans as well).
-Based upon the 2007 through 2017 exams, the unit credit method is the cost method that is most likely to be tested, so it is important to know that method, at the very least.
+Based upon the past exams, the unit credit method is the cost method that is most likely to be tested, so it is important to know that method, at the very least.
 However, it is likely that there will be 2 to 4 questions that test other methods (there have been more than that number on a couple of exams).
 Entry age normal, frozen initial liability, and aggregate are the most likely of the other methods to be tested.
 The attained age normal has been tested only once, and the individual aggregate and individual level premium methods have not yet been tested since prior to the 2007 exam.